guillaumeblanc/ozz-animation/_documentation/build.md

 Integrating ozz to your build process
 =====================================

 There are different options to intergate ozz to your project.
-Some are enumerated below.
+The recommended way is to integrate ozz as a cmake sub project.

-## 1. Integrating ozz as a cmake sub project
+## Integrating ozz as a cmake sub project

 If you're already using cmake, then the recommended way is to include ozz as subtree or submodule within your project's source tree, and add the directory using CMake's add_subdirectory command.